 Working on Behalf of Cuban-American Families

 Castor is also dedicated to improving the lives of Cuban Americans.
-Castor successfully has advocated to ease travel and spending restrictions on Cuban-Americans visiting relatives in Cuba.
-In January 2011, President Obama announced that Tampa International Airport is eligible to resume direct flights to and from Cuba after more than two years of a Castor-led lobbying effort.
+She successfully advocated to ease travel and spending restrictions on Cuban-Americans visiting relatives in Cuba.
+In January 2011, President Obama announced that Tampa International Airport's eligibility to resume direct flights to and from Cuba after more than two years of a Castor-led lobbying effort.
+TIA is now one of the busiest airports in the nation for direct flights to Cuba.
+In 2013, Castor went on a fact-finding visit to Cuba and has advocated more engagement with the island nation to promote modernization.
+The Center for Democracy in the Americas presented Congresswoman Castor with the 2013 award for Courage in Congress for her advocacy in changing U.S. policy towards Cuba.

-Working to Protect the Florida Coastline and for Florida Businesses, Families After BP Oil Disaster
+Working to Protect the Florida Coastline for Our Businesses, Families After BP Oil Disaster

 Castor fights to protect Florida beaches from offshore drilling.
-She is the author of the Florida Coastal Protection Act, which would make the 235-mile drilling ban off of Florida’s west coast permanent.
+She was the author of the Florida Coastal Protection Act to make the 235-mile drilling ban off of Florida’s west coast permanent.
 Castor was active and outspoken in 2010 in her criticism of BP during the Deepwater Horizon oil blowout disaster in the Gulf of Mexico, which impacted Florida’s beaches, economy and small businesses.
 In June 2010, she secured $10 million from BP to support Florida college and university marine research, including the University of South Florida and Sarasota’s Mote Marine Laboratory.
-As member of the House Energy and Commerce Committee in 2010, Castor requested a report on BP's enormous advertising budget in the wake of the blowout, and said she was disappointed the oil company has spent more money "polishing its corporate image" than on helping Gulf Coast states recover from the April 2010 disaster.
+As member of the House Energy and Commerce Committee, in 2010, Castor requested a report on BP's enormous advertising budget in the wake of the blowout and questioned the oil company's actions to spend more money "polishing its corporate image" than on helping Gulf Coast states recover from the April 2010 disaster.

 In the fall of 2010, Castor introduced the Gulf of Mexico Economic and Environmental Restoration Act to fund long-term economic recovery, environmental restoration and research with the fines and penalties to be paid by BP for its pollution under the Clean Water Act.
-Extensive bipartisan efforts are continuing on the Act in 2011.
+Extensive bipartisan efforts continued on this legislation in 2011, and in June 2012, Gulf Coast states and the Gulf of Mexico achieved a major victory when the RESTORE Act was passed by Congress.

-In the 113th Congress, Castor serves on the Budget Committee and the House Energy & Commerce Committee.
+In the 113th Congress, Castor serves on the Budget Committee and the House Energy and Commerce Committee.
 She is a member of the Subcommittees on Energy and Power, Health, and Oversight & Investigations.

 For the first six months of the 112th Congress, Castor served on the House Armed Services and Budget Committees.
 In June 2011, Castor was reassigned to fill an open seat on the House Energy & Commerce Committee, and continued serving on the Budget Committee throughout the 112th session.